BasicWolf/zblog/src/content/articles/2020_07_18_python_and_dependency_injection.rst

 for ``send_alert`` - the module has to be monkey patched in order to replace ``message_bus`` with a test double.

-Another way would be passing the dependency as a function
+Another way is to pass the dependency as a function
 argument:

 .. code-block:: python